googlegenomics/gcp-variant-transforms/docs/partitioning.md

 suffix for your table names.
 Here, for simplicity, we used the same string (`chr1`) for both `reference_name` matching and table name suffix.

 As we mentioned earlier, partitioning can be done at a more fine grained level and does not have to be limited to chromosomes.
-For example, the following defines two partitions that contain variants of chromosome X:
+For example, the following config defines two partitions that contain variants of chromosome X:
 ```
 -  partition:
-     partition_name: "chrX_01"
+     partition_name: "chrX_part1"
      regions:
        - "chrX:0-100,000,000"
 -  partition:
-     partition_name: "chrX_02"
+     partition_name: "chrX_part2"
      regions:
        - "chrX:100,000,000-999,999,999"
 ```
-If the *start position* of a variant on chromosome X is less than `100,000,000` it will be assigned to `chrX_01` otherwise it will be assigned to `chrX_02`.
+If the *start position* of a variant on chromosome X is less than `100,000,000` it will be assigned to `chrX_part1` table otherwise it will be assigned to `chrX_part2` table.

 ### Residual Partition
-All partitions defined in a config file follow the same principal, variants will be assigned to them based on their `regions`.
+All partitions defined in a config file follow the same principal, variants will be assigned to them based on their defined `regions`.
 The only exception is the `residual` partition, this partition acts as *default partition* meaning that all variants that were not assigned to any partition will end up in this partition.
 For example consider the following config file:
 ```
 -  partition:
      partition_name: "first_50M"